-The eSales Lifestyle query analysis is used for both search results and product suggestions, and impacts the phrase suggestions in the Search assistant.
+The eSales Lifestyle query analysis is used for both search results and product suggestions, and impacts the phrase suggestions in the Autocomplete query.
 It combines basic text processing with advanced features such as natural language processing, concept understanding, and multi-level spelling corrections to truly capture the visitors search intent.

 Lemmatisation and word scanning¶

 Advanced techniques such as lemmatisation and word scanning are used on all searches and content.

 Regardless if a visitor searches for something in singular or plural form the result will be the same.
 Terms in a search phrase that the query analysis find to be in plural are considered to be equally valid as the singular term, so a visitor searching for